 The class presentation counts as the final exam.

-All submitted work must be original and directly written by the submitting student(s).
-Using generative AI tools for assignments or projects (e.g., generating text) is strictly prohibited.
+All submitted work must be original work.
+Please speak to the instructor before using generative AI tools for assignments or projects (e.g., generating text).

 Class structure and website layout design inspired by CS356 from Stanford University.